wkusnierczyk/playlists/playlists/the-rainbow.md

 *6AM* proves Kutiman has no musical boundaries — an album filled with psychedelic rock'n'roll roots that dips into deep funk/soul grooves and adds underlying influences from Africa and the Middle East.
 It stands as Kutiman's most song-oriented outing to date, with strong melodies and unforgettable hooks accompanied by lush, rich orchestral sounds.
 Pitchfork described his sound as "a psyched-up groove monster that can't decide between vintage and modern and instead just has it both ways."

-Ophir Kutiel, known as Kutiman, was born in Jerusalem in 1982 and grew up in Zichron Yaacov.
-He started piano at six and learned drums and guitar at fourteen.
-He studied jazz at Rimon Music College before discovering Afrobeat and funk through a college radio station.
-He's best known for "ThruYOU" (2009), a groundbreaking online project that mixed unrelated YouTube videos into seamless musical compositions, earning over ten million views in two weeks and a Time Magazine "50 Best Inventions" honour.
-But beneath the viral innovator is a deeply soulful multi-instrumentalist who plays, records, and produces virtually everything himself, and whose cross-cultural musical appetite — from Fela Kuti to Jamaica to the Marley family — gives his work a rare global warmth.

 ### As I Walk
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← 6AM](#6am) · [Beat the Drum Slowly →](#beat-the-drum-slowly)</sub>

 **Artist:** [Matthew Halsall and The Gondwana Orchestra](#matthew-halsall-and-the-gondwana-orchestra) · **Album:** [Into Forever](#into-forever)

 From Matthew Halsall's album Into Forever, recorded with The Gondwana Orchestra.
 Themes of sanctuary in nature — walking among mountains and trees, finding peace.
 Vocalist Josephine Oniyama co-composed several tracks, her voice adding warmth to Halsall's lyrical trumpet.
 The ensemble includes harp, strings, and percussion, creating a sense of communal transcendence rooted in the Manchester jazz scene.

-Halsall is a Manchester trumpeter and founder of Gondwana Records — the label that is home to GoGo Penguin, Portico Quartet, Mammal Hands, and Hania Rani.
-He was inspired by Alice Coltrane and Pharoah Sanders after hearing "You've Got to Have Freedom" at a Mr Scruff DJ set — a pivotal moment that redirected his musical life toward spiritual jazz.
-His vision of jazz as a healing, contemplative art form runs through everything Gondwana releases.

 ### Beat the Drum Slowly
 <sub>[↑↑ TOC](#table-of-contents) · [↑ Songs](#songs) · [← As I Walk](#as-i-walk) · [Better Days →](#better-days)</sub>